dtrizna/CnC/README.md

             - native hollowing

   Low priority:
-   - upload file [FAILED] [TRIED TO IMPMENT USING B64 - FOR NOW DELAYED..]
    - list commands in agent mode!
    - verification if agent is alive?
    - add HTTP transport